Total Luminous Flux Calculator

 Uses of Total Luminous Flux Calculation

-The calculation of total luminous flux has a variety of uses in lighting design and applications.
-Here are some important uses:
+The calculation of total luminous flux has a variety of uses: